apache/spark/docs/streaming-programming-guide.md

 thus allowing sub-second batch size to be viable.

 ## Setting the Right Batch Size
+For a Spark Streaming application running on a cluster to be stable, the system should be able to process data as fast as it is being received.
+In other words, batches of data should be processed as fast as they are being generated.
+Whether this is true for an application can be found by [monitoring](#monitoring) the processing times in the streaming web UI, where the batch processing time should be less than the batch interval.

-For a Spark Streaming application running on a cluster to be stable, the processing of the data streams must keep up with the rate of ingestion of the data streams.
-Depending on the type of computation, the batch size used may have significant impact on the rate of ingestion that can be sustained by the Spark Streaming application on a fixed cluster resources.
+Depending on the nature of the streaming computation, the batch interval used may have significant impact on the data rates that can be sustained by the application on a fixed set of cluster resources.
 For example, let us consider the earlier WordCountNetwork example.
-For a particular data rate, the system may be able to keep up with reporting word counts every 2 seconds (i.e., batch size of 2 seconds), but not every 500 milliseconds.
+For a particular data rate, the system may be able to keep up with reporting word counts every 2 seconds (i.e., batch interval of 2 seconds), but not every 500 milliseconds.
+So the batch interval needs to be set such that the expected data rate in production can be sustained.

-A good approach to figure out the right batch size for your application is to test it with a conservative batch size (say, 5-10 seconds) and a low data rate.
+A good approach to figure out the right batch size for your application is to test it with a conservative batch interval (say, 5-10 seconds) and a low data rate.
 To verify whether the system is able to keep up with data rate, you can check the value of the end-to-end delay experienced by each processed batch (either look for "Total delay" in Spark driver log4j logs, or use the [StreamingListener](api/scala/index.html#org.apache.spark.streaming.scheduler.StreamingListener)